salesforce/lwc-rfcs/text/0000-light-dom.md

 #### Styles

-Until now styles used in LWC components where scoped to the component thanks to shadow DOM (or synthetic shadow DOM) style scoping.
-In the light DOM, component styles are naturally leaks out of the component, LWC doesn't do any style scoping out of the box.
-Developers are in charge of making sure to write specific enough selector to target the component content.
+Until now styles used in LWC components were scoped to the component thanks to shadow DOM (or synthetic shadow DOM) style scoping.
+In the light DOM, component styles naturally leak out of the component; LWC doesn't do any style scoping out of the box.
+Developers are in charge of making sure to write specific enough selectors to target the intended element or pseudo-element.

 To support the cases where a shadow DOM element composes a light element, light DOM styles are required to be injected to the closest root node.
 For a given light DOM elements if all the ancestor components are also a light DOM components, the component style sheet will be injected in the document `<head>`.
-Otherwise if any of the ancestors is a shadow DOM components the style has to be injected in the closest shadow root.
-Upon insertion of a light DOM element does the following steps:
+Otherwise if any of the ancestors is a shadow DOM component, the style has to be injected in the closest shadow root.
+Upon insertion of a light DOM element, LWC does the following steps:

 - look up for the closest root node (`Node.prototype.getRootNode()`)
 - insert the stylesheet if not already present: